Follett2/llnl.github.io/about/licenses/index.md

 ```
 Copyright (c) 2018, Lawrence Livermore National Security, LLC

-Use of this source code is governed by the LICENSE file at: <URL>
+Use of this source code is without any warranty (as described in DISCLAIMER file) and is governed by the LICENSE file at: <URL>

 ```

 The `<URL>` should be the path to the license file at the root of the Git